-Bow is a decidedly white-collar town, with fully 85.35% of the workforce employed in white-collar jobs, well above the national average.
+Bow is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bow is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bow who work in management occupations (17.35%), sales jobs (13.20%), and office and administrative support (11.87%).
+There are especially a lot of people living in Bow who work in management occupations (16.72%), office and administrative support (12.50%), and sales jobs (11.47%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.86% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bow telecommute to their jobs.
+Overall, about 8.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bow is one of the most well-educated cities in the nation.
 49.15% of adults in Bow have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in Bow is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.